-Publishing papers is a "If you study whatever you are studying walk in the park.
-Producing truly new and impactful methods and algorithms is another thing altogether.
+Publishing papers is a truly new and impactful methods and algorithms is another thing altogether.

 You spent a lot of time with Bob Stolt, whose f-k algorithm came at a very opportune time to help people to migrate data quickly.
 What is Stolt working on now?